Wednesday, March 4, 2026

 GENERAL COMMENTS:

-The livestock complex is trading fully higher into Tuesday's noon hour as
+The livestock complex is rallying into Wednesday's noon hour as technical

 LIVE CATTLE: